Victoria County candidates to square off in debate

-The Victoria Chamber of Commerce and the Victoria Advocate will host an in-person candidates’ debate from 5 to 8 p.m.
-Wednesday at the University of Houston-Victoria North Building in the Kay and Ron Walker Auditorium, 3007 N. Ben Wilson St.
+Don't forget to attend Wednesday's in-person debate of Victoria County level candidates in contested races for the March 1 primary.

-Candidates in contested races on the Victoria County level will answer questions.
+Hosted by the Victoria Chamber of Commerce and the Victoria Advocate, the debate will be from 5 to 8 p.m. at the University of Houston-Victoria North Building in the Kay and Ron Walker Auditorium, 3007 N. Ben Wilson St.

 The county clerk candidates will start at 5:30 p.m., followed at 6 p.m. with the justice of the peace Precinct 4 candidates.
 At 6:30 p.m., the county commissioner Precinct 2 candidates will answer questions, followed at 7:15 p.m. with the county commissioner Precinct 4 candidates.